Multi-robot task allocation for safe planning against stochastic hazard dynamics: Greedy heuristics

-We will later see that the solution obtained by this algorithm will give rise to a performance guarantee as a function of the value $F(\{\emptyset\}_{r \in R})$, the initial empty allocation.
-This could potentially take a large value, e.g., 1, which could deteriorate the performance guarantee.
+We will later see that the solution obtained by this algorithm will give rise to a performance guarantee as a function of $F(\{\emptyset\}_{r \in R})$, the safety of the initial allocation without any tasks assigned but with only the goal of reaching the exit.
+This could potentially take a large safety value as no task is needed to be done, e.g., 1, which could deteriorate the performance guarantee.
 To address this issue, we introduce the reverse greedy algorithm next.